paulmartin91/CardGame/README.md

-# CardGame
-# Full stack card game server
+# Full stack multiplayer card game

 ## The what...
 <p>A simple, yet versitile multiplayer game that gives users a set of deck cards and the functions to do anything they want with them.</p>